-Along with "regular" user-defined datatypes, there are two special user-defined datatypes, also referred to as collection types, because they are multivalued: variable arrays and nested tables.
+Along with "regular" user-defined datatypes, there are two special user-defined datatypes, also referred to as collection types because they are multivalued: variable arrays and nested tables.
 The first four sections of this chapter cover collection types and user-defined datatypes.

 Section 12.5 introduces the ANSI/ISO standard multiset operators, which allow you to perform various sophisticated operations with nested tables.
-The chapter ends with some exercises.

-Note that the PL/SQL language normally plays an important role in creating an objectrelational environment.
+Note that the PL/SQL language normally plays an important role in creating an object-relational environment.
 PL/SQL is the programming language you need in the definition phase of such an environment.
-Because PL/SQL is not covered in this book, I assume some basic knowledge of this language.
+Because PL/SQL is not covered in this book, we assume some basic knowledge of this language.